SAP-samples/ams-samples-java/spring-security-ams/README.md

 ```shell
 cf create-service identity application spring-security-ams-identity -c ias-config.json
 ```
-Further information about identity service and its configuration can be found [here](https://github.wdf.sap.corp/CPSecurity/Knowledge-Base/tree/master/08_Tutorials/iasbroker).

 ### Build and deploy the application
 Use maven and the cf CLI to compile, package and push the application to Cloud Foundry: